PiyushSaxena05/Nexquira/README.md

 - Switching between tabs for note-taking disrupts focus.
 - Organizing research findings becomes tedious.
 - Revisiting valuable information is difficult.
+- Notes tied only to a browser are lost across devices.

-Nexquira addresses these challenges by integrating AI-assisted research directly into the browsing experience.
+Nexquira addresses these challenges by integrating AI-assisted research directly into the browsing experience, with account-based persistence so research follows the user, not the device.

 ---